-When people donate to the charity, are they informed that their donation is going to be sold to a “for-profit” thrift store?
+When people donate to the school or charity, are they informed that their donations are going to be sold for fundraising purposes?

 Yes.
-Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold to Thrift Town in order to generate vital funds for the charity.
-In addition, this information is disclosed on the donation program materials, including the tax receipts, given directly to all donors.
+Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold to Thrift Town, via its sourcing suppliers, in order to generate vital funds for the school or nonprofit.

-How much money does the charity actually make?
+How much money do the schools and nonprofit organizations actually make?

 Thrift Town purchases its merchandise from its sourcing suppliers by weight and volume at or above fair market value.
 Due to supply and demand cycles of retail business, the income to the schools and nonprofit organizations varies by month per individual market.
 Since 1972, the business partnerships combined have generated over $250 million dollars for local schools and nonprofit organizations.

-Do the charities depend on the money being raised through their partnership with Thrift Town?
+Do the schools and nonprofit organizations depend on the money being raised through clothing and household recycling program?

 Does Thrift Town get a tax break for buying all of its merchandise from sourcing suppliers who benefit schools and nonprofit organizations?

-No. Thrift Town operates like any other for-profit retailer, and pays ALL local, state and federal taxes, but also pays labor, rent, cost of goods, insurances and other standard business expenses.
+No. Thrift Town operates like any other for-profit retailer, and not only pays ALL local, state and federal taxes, but also pays labor, rent, cost of goods, insurances and other standard business expenses.